Maidbot/bgc-turtlebot-training/README.md

     [0, -1,  1],    # This means "rotate left for 1 second"
     [1,  0, 10],    # This means "drive forwards for 10 seconds"
     [0,  1,  1],    # This means "rotate left for 1 second"
-    [1,  1,  5]     # This means "drive forwards while rotating to the right for 5 seconds"
+    [1,  1,  2.5]   # This means "drive forwards while rotating to the right for 2.5 seconds"
+                    # Make sure the last command does not have a comma (",") at the end!
   ],

   "myPattern": # This is the name of a pattern your robot will follow